 For the past few years, I have been relying heavily on Synology NAS arrays, which deliver superb performance, sleek and easy to use graphical user interface and excellent app ecosystem.
 QNAP storage arrays are new to my home as of this year and they also seem to be very solid, reliable and in some cases even offer more features than Synology.
 Although I have used a number of different NAS solutions in the past from a number of different manufacturers such as Drobo, Netgear and Promise Technology, I have had either bad or very mixed experience with them, bringing Synology and QNAP to the top of my list of favorites:

-- ioSafe 214 2-bay NAS – Based on Synology DSM, this 2-bay enclosure is what I have in my basement as my secondary backup.
-This little guy is fireproof and waterproof, so if you put two large capacity drives in it (I have 2x 10 TB drives in RAID 0 configuration), it can keep a backup of your data.
+- ioSafe 218 2-bay NAS – Based on Synology DSM, this 2-bay enclosure is what I have in my basement as my secondary backup.
+This little guy is fireproof and waterproof, so if you put two large-capacity drives in it (I have 2x 10 TB drives in RAID 0 configuration), it can keep a backup of your data.
 I have it configured so that it automatically replicates changes from my Synology drive, which works great.

-- Synology DS1517+ 5-Bay NAS – This 5-Bay NAS unit is ideal for most photographers out there.
-It can accommodate up to 5x 10 TB drives.
-If you were to run it in RAID 5 configuration, you would end up with a total of 40 TB of available space, whereas RAID 6 would result in a 30 TB volume.
+- Synology DS1618+ 5-Bay NAS – This 6-Bay NAS unit is ideal for most photographers out there.
+If you were to run it in RAID 5 configuration, you would end up with a total of 80 TB of available space when using 16 TB drives, whereas RAID 6 would yield a 64 TB volume.

-- Synology DS1817+ 8-Bay NAS – If you have a lot of data, the Synology DS1817+ can accommodate up to 8x 10 TB drives, giving you 60 TB of total storage in RAID 6 configuration.
-This is what I currently have with a 2x 10 Gbit network card to take a full advantage of its insane speed.
-See our Synology DS1817+ announcement article for more details.
+- Synology DS1819+ 8-Bay NAS – If you have a lot of data, the Synology DS1819+ can accommodate up to 8 drives, giving you 96 TB of total storage in RAID 6 configuration with 8×16 TB drives.
+This is what I currently have with a 2x 10 GbE network card to take full advantage of its insane speed.

 - QNAP NAS – Similar to Synology, QNAP also offers a number of different products to suit every need.
-I have to say though, that their QNAP TVS-882T is an absolute monster.
-I have it running in a production environment with 5x 8 TB 7200 RPM hard drives, 2x 2 TB SSD drives in a tiered configuration and it screams on my 10 GbE network.
-It is not as energy efficient as the Synology DS1817+, but if you need the best performance with amazing flexibility, the QNAP TVS-882T is currently my favorite of the bunch.
+I have previously reviewed a number of QNAP storage arrays, and they all have been very fast and reliable.
+QNAP NAS is not as energy efficient as Synology, but if you need the best performance with amazing flexibility, they have a lot to offer.
 Lastly, unlike Synology storage arrays, QNAP can serve as DAS, NAS and SAN at the same time, on top of being able to output content to your monitor or TV.
+See my QNAP TVS-882T review for more details.

 When it comes to selecting hard drives, there are a number of great options out there.
 Always make sure to select drives that specifically say “NAS” on them, since they are built for 24/7 operation.
 Regular drives will work, but their failure rates might be much higher and that’s not what you want when continuously running drives.
 If you can get a hold of enterprise-grade NAS drives from any manufacturer, those would be the most reliable.
 However, they are also quite pricey compared to regular NAS drives.